Gloxounet/UE-AD-A1-REST/README.md

 # UE-AD-A1-REST

-TP Flask, REST et OpenAPI, completé jusqu'au TP ROUGE
+## TP Flask, REST and OpenAPI

+### How to dockerize

+Run ```docker-compose up -d```
+This will launch all the services on their respective ports Tests need to be done by hand

+WARNING : Put your IMDB_KEY in a .env, otherwise you will not be able to fetch from IMDB's API

 BOËLLE Octave
 GLOCK Matteo

-Le projet REST lance tout les services par un simple ```docker-compose up -d``` Tout les appels sur les differents services sont à faire à la main

-IMPORTANT : La clé API IMDB_KEY est a créer avant la composition